Valerie Domínguez

-Valerie Domínguez Tarud (born January 12, 1981) is a Colombian actress, model, designer and beauty pageant titleholder who represented her country at Miss Universe 2006 where she finished in the Top 10.
+Valerie Domínguez Tarud (born January 12, 1981) is a Colombian actress, model, designer, and beauty pageant titleholder who was crowned Miss Colombia 2005 and represented her country at Miss Universe 2006 where she finished in the Top 10.

 Early life

 She also studied fashion design in Milan, Italy and is a jewelry designer in Colombia.

 Pageantry

 Dominguez competed at Miss Colombia 2005 where she won and gained the right to represent Colombia at and competed at Miss Universe 2006 in Los Angeles.
 Domínguez finished in the Top 10.

 Career

-Valerie is also widely recognized thanks to her television appearances, and made her debut as Marianne Sajir in "Hasta que la plata nos separe".
+Valerie is also widely recognized due to her television appearances, and made her debut as Marianne Sajir in "Hasta que la plata nos separe".
 She also started to enter the Colombian film industry, in the role of Manuela for the film "Esto huele mal" by Jorge Ali Triana.
-It was fairly easy in Colombia for the participation of the beautiful actress.
-She's now in the television drama El Último Matrimonio Feliz.
+She was part of the cast in the television drama El Último Matrimonio Feliz.
 Valerie has a jewelry store in Barranquilla, which exhibits her designs.
 She will soon open another store in Bogotá.